Q: What is the mission statement of K-9 Disaster Relief?

 Q: Once trained, do I work alone with my canine?

-A: No. Once you are trained, K-9 Disaster Relief will provide networking opportunities to work on CERT, CISM and Trauma Response Teams.
-Also, American Red Cross chapters and Salvation Army.
+A: No. Once you are trained, K-9 Disaster Relief may provide networking opportunities to work on CERT, CISM and Trauma Response Teams.

 Q: Would I ever be deployed during a national disaster?